Ice Cream Doesn't Cause Drowning: Benchmarking LLMs Against Statistical Pitfalls in Causal Inference: Benchmark Curation

+\paragraph{Questions.} Each challenge includes five versions of the core question, ranging from very easy to very hard~(Table~\ref{tab:questions}).
+The easier versions give the model more guidance.
+For example, pointing out the confounder to adjust for or asking directly about Simpson’s paradox.
+As the difficulty increases, these hints are gradually removed.
+This setup lets us test whether models can still recognize and handle causal pitfalls when less direction is given (Fig.~\ref{fig:main_fig}b).

 \paragraph{Datasets.} To construct datasets tailored to each challenge, we utilize causal graphs following~\citet{pearl2000models} and~\citet{peters2017elements}.
 For every statistical pitfall, we select causal graphs that capture its unique complexities and characteristics.
 Each challenge is accompanied by five distinct datasets, each containing over 500 samples for comprehensive evaluation.
 Our simulation approach uses structural causal models based on directed acyclic graphs (DAGs), where each structural equation represents a causal mechanism rather than merely a statistical association.
 The coefficients in these equations directly encode the causal effects, allowing us to define the ground truth against which inference methods can be evaluated.
 This approach is mathematically equivalent to simulating potential outcomes under the specified causal structure.
+The structural equations include both linear and non-linear forms (e.g., non-linear link functions and interaction terms), so the evaluation is not limited to purely linear relationships.